Victorwz/LaViA/README.md

 ```

 ### A Usage Sample
-We start with a video sample from Youtube on Honda Engine Oil Change task:
+We start with a video sample from Youtube on a Honda Engine Oil Change task:

 https://github.com/Victorwz/LaViA/assets/32738514/caa18f5e-f628-423c-bde3-e0516a8d34a6